 The company did provide Challenger Series and Elite Series events but hasn’t done so for a while now.

 Instead, they produce events like the F1 Esports Series and the ePremier League.

 As the name suggests, this is a UK LAN gaming event that includes a range of social games and esports tournaments.

 Organisers run LAN parties from 32 players up to 472 around the UK as well as working offering white label events for others, such as the Road to EGX Overwatch tournament.

-There’s tournaments in CSGO, Dota 2, StarCraft II, Hearthstone, Rainbow Six Siege and Overwatch.
+There’s tournaments in the likes of CSGO, Dota 2, StarCraft II, Hearthstone, Rainbow Six Siege and Overwatch.

 epic.LAN has become a staple of UK esports, and a variety of top talent started out working at or playing at the events.

-This is a new grassroots tournament series running from several GAME stores across the UK.
+This is a grassroots tournament series running from several GAME stores across the UK.

 Each Belong by GAME store has its own ‘tribe’ represented by gamers in the local area, for example the London Lionhearts, Bristol Smugglers and Manchester Swarm.
 They play against one another in tournaments.

 The first competition was the Call of Duty Arena Clash, with £1,000 up for grabs.
 Manchester Swarm won this first tournament, but while some of their players were already attending i60, it was second-place Bristol Smugglers who secured an all-expenses paid trip to Insomnia to take part in the Call of Duty World League tournament.